cobus-louw/ds_code_challenge/README.md

 ```

-Then run the following command to install the package.
+Then run the following command to install the package:

 ```bash
 pip install .